 Chemical synthesis of novel nucleoside or nucleotide analogues will not be considered unless there is a significant and demonstrated useful application relating to oligonucleotide or nucleic acids structure or function.
 Papers that describe molecules that are primarily intended for use as in vitro sensors are more appropriate for the Methods category.

-Manuscripts may be considered if they fall into one of two descriptions:
+Manuscripts may be considered if they fall into one of two categories:

 In either case, the manuscript must be written so as to be understandable to biologists.
-It should ideally report research performed on information pertaining to, or cellular processes that involve, nucleic acids.
+It should ideally report insights pertaining directly to nucleic acids, or to cellular processes that involve nucleic acids.
 Extensive use of equations should be avoided in the main text and any detailed mathematics should be presented as supplementary material.